tmobile/magentaA11y/_checklist-native/expandable.md

 - Only manage focus when needed.
 Primarily, let the device manage default focus
 - Consider how focus should be managed between child elements and their parent views
 - External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
-- Initial focus on a screen should land in a logical place (back button, screen title, first text field, first heading)
-- When a menu, picker or modal is closed, the focus should return to the triggering element.

 <!--
 Enter information for Android Focus for Android Views, update information below with appropriate details, or remove details not needed